jamesmh/coravel/Docs/Mailing.md

 You love configuring e-mails!
 Especially building an an e-mail friendly template that you can re-use throughout your app.
 O yah!

-Sending email through your database is also super easy, right?
+Sending email through your database is so easy to confiugure and use, right?
 And don't forget about storing e-mail templates **in your database**!
-Super maintainable and easy to use!
+So maintainable and easy to use!

 Satire aside now - e-mails are not as easy as they should be.
 Luckily for you, Coravel solves this by offering:

 - Built-in e-mail friendly razor templates
 - Simple and flexible mailing API
-- Render your emails enabling quick e-mail development and testing
+- Render your emails enabling easy e-mail visual testing
-- Drivers supporting SMTP and e-mailing to a local log file (for development probably...)
+- Drivers supporting SMTP, e-mailing to a local log file or BYOM ("bring your own mailer") driver
 - Quick and simple configuration via `appsettings.json`
 - And more!